So the question is really: "Will a travel trailer or will a motorhome be better for you?"

 But you do, right?
 We all do.

-All I can do is tell you the pros and cons of each from my experience on the road.
+What you're getting here is the pros and cons of these different types of RVs from my experience on the road.

 But I must say, they are pretty good tidbits, and I definitely have an opinion that one of these two options is a better idea than the other.
 (Call me opinionated, it's fine.)

 What did I have?
 A travel trailer.
 Do I think it's the better option?
-Read on and I'll tell you if so and why.
+Read on to find out if so and why.

 What's The Difference Between A Trailer And A Motorhome?